yanliangchensvv2333/DLS23_MINI_PROJECT/README.md

 # DLS23_MINI_PROJECT
-This is the NYU deep learning course mini-project for using ResNet Architecture to detect the CIFAR-10 set
+This is the NYU deep learning course mini-project for using ResNet Architecture to detect the CIFAR-10 set.

+The code is in the file **Mini_Project_Final_version-2.ipynb**.

 ### Names: